parikshitd19/GEOM90007-information-visualisation-assignment-3/README.md

 ## Project structure

-constants/ -- Files contaning the constants for various parts of the project data/ -- Dataset and scripts for processing of data doc/ -- Documentation and implementation notes playground/ -- Miscellaneous code web/ -- Source code for the front-end web-based visualization
+doc/ -- Documentation and implementation notes playground/ -- Miscellaneous code web/ -- Source code for the front-end web-based visualization